 By Ian Trent, ProudMoney.com

 “I am barely keeping my head above water.
 I need, like, an extra 500 bucks each month.
-Then I would feel like I could breathe.”
+Then I could breathe.”

 These were the words of Jen, a friend of a friend who I’d never met before but somehow got into an extended, personal conversation with at a party.
-It may be because I’m a good listener, which I’ve heard women value, but based on my track record they don’t value it as much as a face that is more handsome than mine.
+It may be because I’m a good listener, which I’ve heard women value, but based on my track record they don’t value it that much.

-Anyway, it was getting late and this party was going nowhere, so I was happy to dig into some ideas on how my new bestie Jen could generate another $500 every month.
-She already has some sort of digital marketing associate something-or-other job that pays terrible, so we had to find things she could do outside of work hours.
+Anyway, it was getting late and this party was going nowhere, so I dug into some ideas on how my new bestie could generate another $500 every month.
+She already has some sort of digital marketing something-or-other job that pays terrible, so we had to find things she could do outside of work hours.

-I surprised my new friend by saying I didn’t think online-only opportunities were the way to go.
-Consistently making $500 per month online is very difficult.
+I surprised her by saying I didn’t think online-only opportunities were the way to go.
+Consistently making $500 per month online is difficult.
 You’re not going to make $500 from online surveys.
 You’re not going to make it blogging in your off hours, at least not in the short term.
 It takes time to build enough of an audience to start getting paid real money.

 So, we looked at real-world opportunities, without completely dismissing the online world.